OSGP/Documentation/chapter3/section3.md

 - Registering a Device
 - Using 'SetLight' SOAP Request to Switch the Light On

-It recommended to take a look at the [readme.md in the config repository](https://github.com/OSGP/Config/blob/development/README.md)!
+It is recommended to take a look at the [readme.md in the config repository](https://github.com/OSGP/Config/blob/development/README.md)!

 ### 3.3.1 Creating a Virtual Machine using [Virtual Box](https://www.virtualbox.org/)